Flank/flank/docs/analytics_comparsion.md

 ## Decision MixPanel vs Segment

 Based on Flank needs it was decided that MixPanel will deliver the best experience to Team.
-Segment is not standalone tool and its configuration is painful, so it is better to stick to MixPanel which provide easy out of the box integration and met all criteria created by Flank team.
+Segment is not a standalone tool and its configuration is painful, so it is better to stick to MixPanel which provides easy out of the box integration and met all criteria created by Flank team.
 The work on analytics will be continue in nearest future.
 Flank team should consider which use cases are needed for analytics as entry point for further development of it in Flank.